 "I was expecting more from the famous Harry Potter.
 It's a bit disappointing how easy this has been."
 Hesse gave Harry a rather put upon look and dropped to his knees in front of Harry, picking up Harry wand, twirling it between his fingers.
 "I was hoping for so much more, but I suppose I shall have to find a new way to play with you, pretty kitty."

 Harry flinched as Hesse ran his fingers gently down the side of his cheek, cupping it in his palm.
 Their eyes locked and Harry was suddenly grateful that he had finally learned how to protect his mind.
 Hesse licked his lips and leaned in as if he was going to kiss him, only to stop a breath away from Harry's own lips.

-"Subsisto in Cattus,1" he breathed the words against Harry's lips, the pulse of the magic forcing the transformation before Harry could react.
+"Subsisto Cattus," he breathed the words against Harry's lips, the pulse of the magic forcing the transformation before Harry could react.

 Harry hissed as his body contorted and shrunk down into a body shape that felt similar to his animagus form.
 Towering over him, Hesse grinned wickedly down at Harry.
 Harry felt the hair on his back stand on end, his lips pulling back in a snarl as Hesse grabbed him by the scruff of the neck.
 Snarling, Harry swiped out a paw, aiming at Hesse's eyes with his sharp claws.
 Hardly catching the fact that his paw was smaller than normal and was a nearly solid black rather than the tawny cream and gray.